EasyScience/EasyApp/EXAMPLES.md

 ### Type II Examples: BasicPy (Python runtime with QML backend)

-This example is located in `examples/BasicPy` with the source code in `src/BasicPy`.
-This example serves to demonstrate how an application with a QML frontend and a QML backend (similar to the Type I example) can be executed from Python.
-The entry point for the Python program is `main.py` file.
-To execute this do the following:
+This example is in the `examples/BasicPy` folder, and the source code is in the `examples/BasicPy/src/BasicPy` folder.
+This example serves to demonstrate how an application with a QML frontend and QML backend (similar to the Type I example) can be run from Python.
+The entry point for the Python application is the `main.py` file.
+To run it, follow the steps below:

 #### Run using the Python interpreter